Skip to main content

 At what age should orthodontic treatment begin?

 Orthodontic treatment can start at any age, but the optimal time often depends on the specific issue.
 Early intervention, known as interceptive orthodontics, can begin as young as 7 years old, while comprehensive treatment often starts around the ages of 10 to 14.
 It is recommended that your child see an Orthodontist from the age of 7 and above to assess your child’s growth and development.
 Early assessment with an orthodontist can help prevent more serious problems and complications down the road and let you know when the optimal time for orthodontic treatment is for your child.
+Check up before they grow up.

 What are the different types of orthodontic appliances?